NET WORTH: Unknown

 SOURCE OF WEALTH: Bloomberg, L.P.

-BACKGROUND: MacMillan joined the Marine Corps out of high school, serving four years, and then attended Rutgers University, where he studied math.
+BACKGROUND: Duncan MacMillan joined the Marine Corps after graduating from high school.
+After serving for four years, he studied mathematics at Rutgers University.
 He began his career at Bankers Trust, and eventually landed at Salomon Brothers, where he met Michael Bloomberg, Thomas Secunda, and Charles Zegar.
-When Bloomberg was fired for opposing the takeover of the company by Phibro, a metals trading company, he invited MacMillan and the others to join him in starting a financial data company.
-After securing a $30 million investment from their first customer, Merrill Lynch, the company quickly took off.
+When Bloomberg was fired for opposing the takeover of the company, he invited MacMillan and the others to join him in starting a financial data company, Bloomberg L.P.
+Nancy MacMillan is a graduate of Connecticut College.
+She earned a master’s degree in economics from Hunter College and an M.B.A. from Rider University.
+She also worked at Bankers Trust.

 The MacMillan Family Foundation